-The New China Cybersecurity Law and Data Protection Obligations
+The new China Cybersecurity Law and data protection obligations

 While many of us were focused on the European Union’s GDPR and California’s Consumer Privacy Act (CCPA), the giant on the other side of the world implemented China’s Cybersecurity Law (CSL) in June 2017.